What are northern mountain caribou?

 Most information on population trends in the NWT is outdated, except for the South Nahanni herd with a stable or possibly increasing population.
 Populations are generally thought to be stable based on scientific information, however Indigenous knowledge holders in Ross River, Yukon and in the Sahtu and Gwich'in regions have reported population declines or displacement.

-Northern mountain caribou were listed as Special Concern under the federal Species at Risk Act in 2005 and wre assessed as Special Concern in the NWT in 2020.
+Northern mountain caribou were listed as Special Concern under the federal Species at Risk Act in 2005 and under the Species at Risk (NWT) Act in 2021.
 A national management plan for northern mountain caribou was released in 2012.

 A harvest management system helps protect northern mountain caribou in the NWT.
 NWT residents can harvest one woodland caribou a year, either a boreal or northern mountain caribou.